 What do you do when you have leftover craft supplies and want the smell of pine in your house?
 You whip up a batch of pine-smelling clay Christmas ornaments!
 A few years ago we started making our DIY Essential Oil Diffuser Necklaces using clay.
 We tried two different types of clay to see which one worked better.
 We had a lot of clay leftover in the craft supplies.

 The leftover clay worked great to make these no-bake clay Christmas ornaments.
 Spend a fun afternoon with your kids crafting and create delicious smelling ornaments for your tree.

 No Bake Clay Christmas Ornaments

 We used Crayola Air-Dry Clay to make the ornaments.
 I found that while the clay takes longer to harden, it is very sturdy as long as the finished project is fairly thick.

 This project is as kid-friendly as it gets.
 Any age can make these on their own with a little help.

 Grab a chunk of clay and roll it out so it’s on the thick side.
 We use wood pizza and pastry dough rollers to roll out the clay.
 They are great for little hands.

-While the clay is wet, add in details.
+While the clay is wet, add in details using toothpicks.
 We added eyes and buttons and such to the gingerbread people.
 We used our texture stamps from the clay necklaces to add some detail to bells and trees.

-For the oil diffuser necklaces, I added the essential oils after the necklaces had dried.
-But for the ornaments, I added the oil while the clay was still wet.
+For the oil diffuser necklaces, add the essential oils after the necklaces have dried.
+But for the ornaments, you can add the oils while the clay was still wet.
 I liked that the ornaments dried with the scent right in them.
 We used a Christmas blend and some pine scents.